tpcarlson/synth-diy/drumfiend/README.md

 ##### How much power does it use?

-As measured by the Joranalogue Test 3, around 40 mA.
-The 5v and 12v rails are unused.
+As measured by the Joranalogue Test 3, around 40 mA on +12v.
+The 5v and -12v rails are unused.
 As LED start to light up, power use goes up a little bit - in the very worst case with all 20 LEDs lit, probably around 50mA.

 ##### Where does the design come from?